mozilla/uniffi-rs/docs/adr/0007-enable-implementing-bindings-seperately.md

 ## Context and Problem Statement
 All the binding generators currently live in the [`uniffi_bindgen`](../../uniffi_bindgen/src/bindings) crate.
 This creates the following difficulties:

 - All the bindings live in the `uniffi` repository, so the `uniffi` team has to maintain them (or at the very least review changes to them).
+This makes it difficult to support third-party developers writing bindings for languages the core team does not wish to maintain.
 - Any change to a specific binding generator requires a new `uniffi_bindgen` release for it to be accessible by consumers.
 Even if it doesn't impact any of the other bindings.
 - Some bindings require complex build systems to test.
 Including those build systems in `uniffi` would require developers to install those build systems, and CI to do the same.
 For example, any type of `gecko-js` bindings would require the mozilla-central build system to build and test.
 - We currently run all the tests for the bindings in our CI and through `cargo test`.
 This means that if one binding target gets outdated and fails, or if a developer doesn't have the needed libraries installed for one of the targets, the tests would fail.
-- It's currently difficult to support third-party developers writing bindings for languages the core team does not wish to maintain.

 Before [PR 1201](https://github.com/mozilla/uniffi-rs/pull/1201), it was also impossible to write new bindings that did not live in the [`uniffi_bindgen`](../../uniffi_bindgen/src/bindings) crate.

-This ADR proposes allowing third-party crates to implement binding generators.
+This ADR proposes enabling third-party crates to implement binding generators, and describes the necessary uniffi changes to enable this.
 ## Decision Drivers

 * Support Firefox Desktop JavaScript binding generation